 Norton, thus, defended the smooth curves of the urinal as real art, calling it a 'Buddha of the Bathroom' (in Ades, Cox and Hopkins, 1999a, pp. 127-130).
-Others again, associated it with 'Like the legs of the ladies by Cézanne' or 'Virgin Mary'.
+Others again, associated it with 'Like the legs of the ladies by Cézanne' or 'Virgin Mary' (Ades, Cox and Hopkins, 1999a).
 Nevertheless; was the urinal intended as an ironic 'mockery' (familiar to caricature), or as serious art? perhaps both, Norton concludes (in Ades, Cox and Hopkins, 1999a and c).
-As a twentieth century modernist work of art, its core ideas originated in nineteenth century Kantian self-criticism (Greenberg, 1960, p.
+As a twentieth century modernist work of art, its core ideas originated in late eigteenth century Kantian self-criticism (Greenberg, 1960, p.
 5).
-Kant (in Guyer and Wood, 1998, p.
+Kant states: "Pure speculative reason has this peculiarity about it, that it can and should measure its own capacity".
+So should art; according to the twenties Modernist Avant-garde (in Guyer and Wood, 1998, p.
 113; Pissarro, 2009, p.
-42) states: "Pure speculative reason has this peculiarity about it, that it can and should measure its own capacity".
-So should art; according to the twenties Modernist Avant-garde.
+42).
 Pissarro (2009, p.
 42), thus adds; for Kant 'critiquing was a never-ending activity' embodied in reason.
 Reason should examine itself, test its limits and prevent itself from falling into illusionary traps (Pissaro, 2009, p.
 42).
-The dawning Modernism as a discipline; in an genuine Kantian spirit, was therefore characterized by criticizing the discipline in itself, it was thus, more farreaching in its criticism than previously stated, Greenberg argued in 1960:
+The dawning Modernism as a discipline; in an genuine Kantian spirit, was therefore characterized by criticizing the discipline in itself and; posing questions on 'art as an institution'.
+The Avant-gardes of Modernism was, thus, more farreaching in its criticism than previously stated, Greenberg argued in 1960:

 Modernism includes more than art and literature.
 By now it covers almost the whole of what is truly alive in our culture.
 It happens, however, to be very much a historical novelty.
 Western civilization is not the first civilization to turn around and question its foundations, but it is the one that has gone the furthest in doing so.
 I identify Modernism with the intensification, almost exacerbation, of this self-critical tendency that began with the philosopher Kant.
 Because he was the first to criticize the means of criticism, I conceive of Kant as the first Modernist (Greenberg, 1960, p.
 85; Pissarro, 2009, p.
 42).

 Modernism rejected past traditions and emphasized the autonomy, self value and Kantian self-criticism of the discipline (kunsthistorie.com, 2018, Greenberg, 1960).
 However, each artist had to make their own interpretations of the Kantian self-criticism, seize the autonomy of their profession, and find what was 'peculiar and exclusive' in their own work of art (their self value) (kunsthistorie.com, 2018, Greenberg, 1960, p.
 5).
 Duchamp did this with his readymades; embodied with institutional criticism.
-His' readymades, was in its nature a rebellious, humoristic and playful expression of institutional skepticism -- he revolted against 'art as an institution'.
+His readymades, was in its nature a rebellious, humoristic and playful expression of institutional skepticism -- he revolted against 'art as an institution'.
 Schulte-Sasse (1984, p. xiv), thus, argues; "The historical avant-garde of the twenties was the first movement in art history that turned against the institution "art"".
 Nor did they take autonomy for granted.
 Schulte-Sasse (1984, p. xviii) further stresses the fact that; art does not necessarily communicate with the society, but offers something in addition -- resistance.
 This artistic resistance, was boldly evident in Duchamp's flamboyant urinal: he did a reality check on the existing rules on power of the institutionalized art world.
-Though, it was not just appearance at art exhibitions, that played the key role in inviting artifacts into the the institutionalized art world as art: a number of smaller radical art magazines had emerged; often created by artists themselves; which circulated in the Avant-gardes art milieus, that had a profound impact on the more traditional institutionalized art world.
-These radical magazines were also part of the 'cultural infrastructure', that allowed the artists and their artifacts to become parts of the more radical sides of the art world.
-These Avant-gardes contested the rules of the traditional and institutionalized art world -- they emerged as a new kind of power; in defining what art was.
-In emergency, all the godness in the Avant-garde aroused; as a radical core of them, offered their resistance and -- objected; as they defended Duchamp's Fountain!
-Because; the inventive and groundbreaking, experimental, mindblowing and radical; Fountain (Duchamp, 1917), was later taken to Stieglitz's studio to be photographed for the rather short lived radical Dadaist magazine; The Blind Man, where it reappeared with Harley's painting; the Warriors (1913), as a visual background (Ades, Cox and Hopkins, 1999a, p.
+As a result; a shift in power and influence, was on its way.
+However, it was not just appearance at art exhibitions, that played the key role in inviting artifacts into the the institutionalized art world as art.
+A number of smaller radical art magazines had emerged; often created by artists themselves; that circulated in the Avant-gardes art milieus.
+These had a profound impact on the more traditional institutionalized art world.
+The radical magazines were also part of the 'cultural infrastructure', that allowed the artists and their artifacts to become parts of the more radical sides of the art world.
+The Avant-gardes contested the rules of the traditional and institutionalized art world -- they emerged as a new kind of power; in defining what art was.
+In emergency, all the godness in the Avant-garde aroused; as a radical core of them, offered their resistance and -- objected: they stubbornly defended Duchamp's Fountain.
+Because Duchamp's work of art was no epic failure; on the contrary: the inventive and groundbreaking, experimental, mindblowing and radical; Fountain (Duchamp, 1917), was later taken to Stieglitz's studio to be photographed for the rather short lived radical Dadaist magazine; The Blind Man (Ades, Cox and Hopkins, 1999a, p.
 129).
+In this radical magazine it reappeared with Harley's painting; the Warriors (1913), as a visual background (Ades, Cox and Hopkins, 1999a, p.
+129).
 The Fountain (Duchamp, 1917), was thus, not invited into the traditional institutionalized art world or; at least not into an art exhibition -- but the Avant-gardes exploited their newborn artistical power; protested, and invited it in; as a pure act of resistance.
-The institutionalized art world consisted not only of art institutions: the core of the institutionalized art world; in Modernism, was most of all its unpredictable; Avant-garde.
-And; this was not the last time in the history of art, that the Avant-garde would sprinkle with their power feathers.
+Because, the institutionalized art world consisted not only of art institutions: the core of the institutionalized art world; in Modernism, was most of all its unpredictable; Avant-garde.
+And; this was not the last time in terms of the history of art, that the Avant-garde would sprinkle with their power feathers and burn; for the sake of art.
 From the twenties Avant-garde and onwards; they are a force to be reckoned with!
-Since; the Avant-gardes started to exercise their inherent power in the early phases of Modernism; with Duchamp at the frontline; they; from then on, became fundamental constituents; that needed to be taken into account; in the relationships of power and influence, in institutional theory.
+Since; the Avant-gardes started to exercise their inherent power in the early phases of Modernism; with Duchamp at the frontline; they; from then on, became fundamental constituents.
+Fundamental constituents, that needed to be taken into account; in reflecting on the relationships of power and influence, in institutional theory.
 Keep this in mind.
 But, what does the institutional theory on art, say?

 Institutional Theory emphasizes that there is a social practice with rules and designated roles underpinning the presentation of such things and that the instantiation of these social forms and relations in the required way is crucial to the art status (Carroll, 1999: 232).